-After graduating in Italian and Music at the University of Rome "La Sapienza" she went on to complete an MA in Music in the United States (Tufts University, MA).
-In the USA she has been a teaching assistant for several music courses, and a vocal coach for professional recordings for Harmonia Mundi label and Hyperion.
-She has also been a Visiting Lecturer in Italian Language and Culture (in particular Opera) at Harvard University, where she has been awarded the Harvard Bock Derek Award for 'Excellence in Teaching'.
+Cinzia has also been for several years a Visiting Lecturer in Italian Language and Culture (in particular Opera) at Harvard University, where she has been awarded the Harvard Bock Derek Award for 'Excellence in Teaching'.

-Moving back to Europe, in Birmingham, she has continued to liaise with Italian, English, and American institutions, by co-ordinating cultural, language, music master classes and exchange programmes, through the Centro Europeo di Studi Rossettiani.
+Moving back to Europe, in Birmingham, she has continued to liaise with Italian, English, and American institutions, by coordinating cultural, language, music master classes and exchange programs, through the Centro Europeo di Studi Rossettiani.